duyet/monorepo/_posts/2023/05/migrate-blog-to-nextjs.md

 ![Vercel with Github](/media/2023/05/migrate-blog-to-nextjs/migrate-blog-to-nextjs.png)

 I was able to use [rehype and a few plugins](https://github.com/duyet/new-blog/blob/master/lib/markdownToHtml.ts) to parse my old markdown files and convert them to MDX format.
 My first priority was to make sure that all of the **existing functionality** of my blog remained intact and that the structure was maintained without losing any of the old URLs.
-After that, I can adding new features like **comments** or **[`/insights`](https://blog.duyet.net/insights)** became much easier with Next.js and React.js.
+After that, I can adding new features like **comments**, **[`/insights`](https://blog.duyet.net/insights)** or [Server Components](https://nextjs.org/docs/getting-started/react-essentials#server-components) became much easier with Next.js and React.js.
 As a data engineer, I believe that it's important to showcase my work, such as data visualizations.

 ![/insights](/media/2023/05/migrate-blog-to-nextjs/insights.png)